 How many times can I download a PDF pattern?

-Once you have purchased, you will have 5 attempts to download the pattern.
+Once you have purchased, you will have 1 attempt to download the pattern.
 Please make sure you save the pdf files to either your desktop computer or to a cloud storage such as Google Drive for future use.
 If you have any trouble downloading the pattern or need help extracting the Zip file, don't hesitate to email me!
 Please include your order number so I can make sure to email the correct files.

 Do you sell paper patterns?